Reformational philosophy: Historical overview

 In 1926 two Calvinist scholars were appointed to positions in the Free University (VU) in Amsterdam, the Netherlands.
-Both had completed their education there and had been influenced by the thought of its founder Abraham Kuyper whose brand of Neo-Calvinism had made a significant impact on the politics and culture of Dutch society.
+Both had completed their education there and had been influenced by the thought of its founder Abraham Kuyper, whose brand of Neo-Calvinism had made a significant impact on the politics and culture of Dutch society.
 D. H. Th.
 Vollenhoven was appointed as the university's first full-time professor of philosophy and his brother-in-law, Herman Dooyeweerd, was appointed to the law faculty.

 Both men had already been cooperating in the development of a uniquely Christian philosophy and their labours began to see considerable fruit over the next ten years.
-The mid-1930s saw a series of significant publications culminating in Dooyeweerd's magnum opus De Wijsbegeerte der Wetsidee (The Philosophy of the Cosmonomic Idea) in three volumes.
-At this time Vollenhoven organised the Association for Calvinistic Philosophy which he served as president until his retirement in 1963, by then an international organisation with over 500 members.
-Dooyeweerd became the first editor of the Association's academic journal Philosophia Reformata.
+The mid-1930s saw a series of significant publications culminating in Dooyeweerd's magnum opus De Wijsbegeerte der Wetsidee in three volumes.
+At this time Vollenhoven organised the Association for Calvinistic Philosophy, which he served as president until his retirement in 1963, by then an international organisation with over 500 members.
+Dooyeweerd became the first editor of the association's academic journal Philosophia Reformata.

-After the Second World War the Association for Calvinistic Philosophy took advantage of a legal provision which, by establishing a second organization for that purpose, allowed those interested in the further project to appoint professors in special chairs at state universities.
+After the Second World War, the Association for Calvinistic Philosophy took advantage of a legal provision which, by establishing a second organization for that purpose, allowed those interested in the further project to appoint professors in special chairs at state universities.
 Johan Mekkes was appointed in 1947 at Rotterdam, Leiden and Eindhoven, K. J. Popma at Groningen in 1948 and later Utrecht (1955), S. U. Zuidema at the Free University and Utrecht in 1948 and Hendrik Van Riessen at Delft and Eindhoven in 1951.

 In the 1950s and 1960s, mainly through the influence of Vollenhoven's American student H. Evan Runner, many North Americans with Dutch roots came to study under these Calvinistic philosophers increasing the influence of this new philosophy.
 Dooyeweerd also revised his earlier work for English publication under the title A New Critique of Theoretical Thought.
-As a consequence Dooyeweerd has received greatest exposure outside of the Netherlands.
+As a consequence, Dooyeweerd has received greatest exposure outside of the Netherlands.

-Although Calvinistic in roots reformational philosophy has always been ecumenical in outlook.
-Dooyeweerd later rejected the term “Calvinistic” wishing his philosophy to be seen as "Reformational-Ecumenical" Christian.
-On the 50th anniversary of the Association Jacob Klapwijk summarized some of the central themes of reformational philosophy and looked forward to its continuing contributions.
-This important article was titled “Reformational Philosophy on the Boundary Between the Past and the Future.”
+Although Calvinistic in roots, reformational philosophy has always been ecumenical in outlook.
+Dooyeweerd later rejected the term Calvinistic, wishing his philosophy to be seen as "Reformational-Ecumenical" Christian.
+On the 50th anniversary of the Association, Jacob Klapwijk summarized some of the central themes of reformational philosophy and looked forward to its continuing contributions.
+This article was titled "Reformational Philosophy on the Boundary Between the Past and the Future".
 In 1995 the Association for Calvinistic Philosophy became the Association for Reformational Philosophy, while its supporting foundation became the Foundation for Christian Philosophy (Stichting voor Christelijke Filosofie, with the new Dutch spelling).